More work-life balance for parents in regard to Parental Leave & Paternity Leave.

 It is up to the country to determine the compensation for Parental Leave, but it is required to be aligned at an “adequate level”.
 Families must be able to maintain the “decent living standard”.
 Who will be responsible for the costs of this compensation is up to the decision by the country.

-We keep you informed via this channel on the roll out for both types of leaves of absence.
 For more information on all the rules and regulations on Leaves of Absence types, please click below.